run-llama/llama_index/llama-index-networks/examples/demo/README.md

 To do so, we make use of .env files.
 Each contributor folder requires a filled in `.env.contributor.service` file.
-You can use the `template.env.contributor.service`, fill in your openai-api-key and then save it as `.env.contributor.service`.
+You can use the `template.env.contributor.service`, fill in your openai-api-key and then save it as `.env.contributor.service` (you can also save it simply as `.env` as the `ContributorServiceSettings` class will look for `.env` file if it can't find `.env.contributor.service`).

 ### Installation